RoopamTaneja/LBP_Personal_Repo/notes/2_q-learning.md

 ![](img/image-14.png)

-Q(s,a) of end state = reward there and it does not get updated

 We can explore and discover new paths for actions that we execute.
 However, when we update Q-value estimates to improve them, we always use the best Q-value, even though that action may not get executed.